x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-dlp-policy-from-template-exchange-2013-help.md

 _**Applies to:**: Exchange Server 2013_

 In Microsoft Exchange, you can use data loss prevention (DLP) policy templates to help meet the messaging policy and compliance needs of your organization.
 These templates contain pre-built sets of rules that can help you manage message data that is associated with several common legal and regulatory requirements.
-To see a list of all the templates supplied by Microsoft, see [DLP policy templates supplied in Exchange](dlp-policy-templates-exchange-2013-help.md).
+To see a list of all the templates supplied by Microsoft, see [DLP policy templates supplied in Exchange 2013](built-in-dlp-policy-templates-exchange-2013-help.md).
 Example DLP templates that are supplied can help you manage:

 - Gramm-Leach-Bliley Act (GLBA) data